Revista Portuguesa de Estomatologia, Medicina Dentária e Cirurgia Maxilofacial

 It is estimated that 1.4 DCs are found for every 100 unerupted teeth.
 This cyst is most common in males, has a peak incidence in the second decade of life, and affects mostly mandibular third molars.5 They are usually slow growing asymptomatic lesions that are not discovered until they affect surrounding organs, during orthodontic treatment planning or from the delayed eruption of a permanent tooth.5, 6 On radiographic examination, a DC commonly appears as a well-delimited unilocular radiolucency, encircling the crown of an unerupted tooth.6

-Over 95% of DCs are single lesions.3, 5 Multiple occurrences of DC have been described in mucopolysaccharidosis (Maroteaux-Lamy and Hunter’s syndrome).7, 8 Moreover, the association of multiple DCs with other syndromes, such as cleidocranial dysplasia and basal cell nevus syndrome, has been poorly documented in the literature.5 However, strong evidence taken from a large series of cases has indicated that the multiplicity of DCs is not a syndromic event.5 Although some authors believe that multiple and bilateral DCs are rare in the absence of developmental syndromes,9 many cases of multiple DCs in nonsyndromic patients have previously been reported.10, 12 We present the case of nonsyndromic twins with multiple DCs, a condition that, to our knowledge, has not been previously reported.
+Over 95% of DCs are single lesions.3, 5 Multiple occurrences of DC have been described in mucopolysaccharidosis (Maroteaux-Lamy and Hunters syndrome).7, 8 Moreover, the association of multiple DCs with other syndromes, such as cleidocranial dysplasia and basal cell nevus syndrome, has been poorly documented in the literature.5 However, strong evidence taken from a large series of cases has indicated that the multiplicity of DCs is not a syndromic event.5 Although some authors believe that multiple and bilateral DCs are rare in the absence of developmental syndromes,9 many cases of multiple DCs in nonsyndromic patients have previously been reported.10, 12 We present the case of nonsyndromic twins with multiple DCs, a condition that, to our knowledge, has not been previously reported.

 Case report

-Patient 1: The intraoral examination revealed a discrete swelling in the maxillary anterior labial vestibule extending from the left central incisor to the left lateral incisor.
+Two 14-year-old male twins were referred by their orthodontist to the Oral and Maxillofacial Surgery Service of the Federal University of Uberlândia, Brazil, for the evaluation of asymptomatic cystic lesions.
+Their past medical history showed no evidence of any significant alteration, and their routine laboratory tests were within normal limits.
+Extraoral examination revealed a symmetric appearance of the face, without swelling or tenderness.Patient 1: The intraoral examination revealed a discrete swelling in the maxillary anterior labial vestibule extending from the left central incisor to the left lateral incisor.
 Teeth 23, 17, 27, 37 and 47 were absent of the oral cavity (Figure 1).
 The panoramic radiograph showed well-circumscribed, corticated and unilocular radiolucent lesions associated with the unerupted teeth 23, 37 and 47 (Figure 2).
 Based on clinical and radiographic findings, a working diagnosis of dentigerous cyst was made.
 The odontogenic keratocystic tumor was also considered in the differential diagnosis.
 Marsupialization of the larger lesion (tooth 47) and surgical enucleation of the smaller lesions (teeth 23 and 37) were performed under local anesthesia.

 Care was taken to preserve the teeth involved.
 No complementary surgical procedures were necessary for these areas.
 In addition, an ulectomy was also performed in the region of teeth 17 and 27 to assist eruption.
 The postoperative period was uneventful.